cordeliapeters/lil-twitter-on-rails/README.md

 All of your JS scripts should be referenced from this `index.html` file, either via individual `<script>` tags or via a module loader like [RequireJS](http://requirejs.org/).

-You ARE allowed to use third-party libs on this application.
-Go nuts with CSS grids and frameworks, JS libraries, and premade image assets.
+You ARE allowed to use third-party libs on this application, **but no JS frameworks** (such as Angular or Backbone).
+Go nuts with CSS grids and CSS frameworks, JS libraries, and premade image assets.

 ### Releases